JiggerF/be-test/README.md

 1. Only 2/5 questions were completed
 2. Handlers completed: getPayment, createPayment
 3. Unit test coverage: Postive and Negative Flows
-4. Dokerised Integration test coverage: incomplete
+4. Integration test coverage: Postive flow testing handler->dynamoDB integration with the use of localstack docker containers
-- Integration tests where a client calls payment handler.
-The handler then interacts with dockerised dynamo DB for record insert and read.

 ---